bensonOSei/freontendmentor-challengegs/README.md

 ### What I learned

 This challenge actually made me relearn some css properties that I had forgotten.
 Good example is the CSS transform property.
 As I chose not to use any libraries or frameworks, I had to get creative.
-This made making the bar chart particularly challenging.
+This made making the bar chart particularly challenging

 #### My favourite css